bjornwein/hevc-reader/README.md

  - data embedded in MPEG-TS packets, where H265 data is interspersed with MPEG-TS header data
  - data being read from the network, where the data available at any instant may be incomplete

-An alternative to accepting partial data would be to take a number of peices of partial data
+An alternative to accepting partial data would be to take a number of pieces of partial data

 ### Lazy parsing